learn-with-me/notes-iot/hardware/sensors.md

 #### Pressure Sensor

 Device that senses pressure and converts it into an electric signal.
 There are plenty of devices that rely on liquid or other forms of pressure.
 It is easy to detect any fluctuation or drops in pressure.

+* Piezo Sensors

+Pressure Systems Series 960, 970, Paroscientific Inc. Series 1000, 2000, 6000, Environdata BP10 Series are some of the most commonly used pressure sensors in industrial IoT applications.

 #### Water quality Sensor